Ammar03s/Text-2-SQL-workflow/README.md

 4. If relevant, generates SQL and checks safety
 5. If safe, executes SQL and creates visualizations
 6. Everything gets stored in MongoDB with smart categorization
 7. View history to see all past queries and results

+## License
+MIT